 - Support meetings, including an LGBTQ+ recovery space

 - The CORE Membership program has additional offerings including sober campus housing, scholarships, work-study, group trips and special events

 To get in touch, email email@example.com.

-The CU Gold Student Health Insurance Plan (SHIP) provides unlimited surgical benefits.
+The Anthem Gold Student Health Insurance Plan (SHIP) provides unlimited surgical benefits.
 For referral letters to a surgeon (your surgeon may or may not require such a letter), please schedule an appointment to meet with a Medical Services provider.